neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Deletions may only be persisted to the queue once the remote index_part.json reflecting the deletion has been written.

-If a deletion list is read from local disk after a restart, it is guaranteed that whatever generation wrote that deletion list has therefore already uploaded its index_part.json file, and therefore when we started up, we would have seen that remote metadata if it was in the generation immediately before our own.
+If a DeletionList is read from local disk after a restart, it is guaranteed that whatever generation wrote that DeletionList has therefore already uploaded its index_part.json file, and therefore when we started up, we would have seen that remote metadata if it was in the generation immediately before our own.

 This enables the following reasoning:

-- a) If I validate my current generation and the deletion list is in that generation, I may execute it.
+- a) If I validate my current generation and the DeletionList is in that generation, I may execute it.
-- b) If I validate my current generation and the deletion list is from the immediately preceding generation _and_ that preceding generation ran on the same server I am running on, then I may execute it.
+- b) If I validate my current generation and the DeletionList is from the immediately preceding generation _and_ that preceding generation ran on the same server I am running on, then I may execute it.